zowe/zowe.github.io/contribute.md

         <h5 class="text-left"><a href="{{ site.omp_calendar_url }}">Meetings</a></h5>
         <img class="ml-2" style="height: 20px" src="assets/img/calendar-community.svg">
       </div>
-      <p class="card-text">All scheduled meetings in the Zowe community are placed in the Mainframe Project Calendar, from the scrum status of a squad to meetings of the Zowe Leadership Committee. </p>
+      <p class="card-text">All scheduled meetings in the Zowe community are placed in the Mainframe Project Calendar, from the scrum status of a squad to meetings of the Technical Steering Committer and the Zowe Advisory Council. </p>
       <p>You are welcome to drop in on and contribute to any of these meetings!
 Check out the detailed introduction to squad meetings and other recurring meetings! </p>
     </div>
   </div>